 US, China resume trade talks with scant hopes for progress

-SHANGHAI (AP) — U.S. and Chinese envoys met Wednesday for talks aimed at ending a tariff war after President Donald Trump accused Beijing of trying to stall negotiations in hopes he will not win re-election in 2020.
+SHANGHAI (AP) — U.S. and Chinese envoys met Wednesday for trade talks after President Donald Trump rattled financial markets by accusing Beijing of trying to stall in hopes he will fail to win reelection in 2020.

 Economists say quick breakthroughs are unlikely because the two governments face the same disagreements over China's technology policy and trade surplus that caused talks to break down in May.
-Trump and President Xi Jinping agreed in June to resume negotiations but neither side has given any sign it might offer big concessions.
+Trump and President Xi Jinping agreed in June to resume negotiations but neither has given any sign of offering big concessions.

-U.S. Trade Representative Robert Lighthizer, Treasury Secretary Steven Mnuchin and their Chinese counterpart, Vice Premier Liu He, smiled and shook hands but said nothing to reporters as they began a meeting at a government guesthouse in Shanghai.
-That followed an official dinner Tuesday at the elegant Peace Hotel on the waterfront Bund.
+U.S. Trade Representative Robert Lighthizer, Treasury Secretary Steven Mnuchin and their Chinese counterpart, Vice Premier Liu He, smiled and shook hands but said nothing to reporters as they began a meeting at a government guesthouse.
+That followed an official dinner Tuesday at the landmark Peace Hotel on the riverfront Bund.

-Trump has raised tariffs on $250 billion worth of Chinese imports.
-Beijing responded by taxing $110 billion of U.S. products.

 Chinese leaders are resisting U.S. pressure to roll back plans for government-led development of industry leaders in robotics, artificial intelligence and other technologies.
 Washington complains those efforts depend on stealing or pressuring foreign companies to hand over technology.